 If you find yourself in need of extra cash, you might want to start by getting a part-time job.
 Not only is this a viable way of making your pockets grow, but it’s also a fantastic opportunity to build your student curriculum vitae (CV) and explore areas of interest to help you decide a future career path.

 So get creative — the internet has become a field of limitless opportunities, providing you with numerous ways to make money without moving an inch from your living room couch!
 From selling unused stuff in your home online to monetising your skill sets, you’ll also hone your innovation and entrepreneurial skills by capitalising on the things you already have.

 #4.
 Do some volunteer work

 There are many marginalised communities in Malaysia in similarly heart-wrenching predicaments.
 If you’re itching to make a difference in their lives, volunteering could be just the thing for you!
-There are hundreds of non-governmental organisations in Malaysia with a myriad of ways for you to give back to a cause you are passionate about.
+There are hundreds of non-governmental organisations in Malaysia offering a myriad of ways for you to give back to a cause you are passionate about.

 #5.
 Enrol in college

 Right out of the pot and into the frying pan?!